 What are the banking options?

-These will differ from operator to operator but we’d expect to see the following deposit and withdrawal methods being offered:
+These will differ from operator to operator, but we’d expect to see the following deposit and withdrawal methods currently available:

 - Deposit/credit cards